Bund yields on track for biggest weekly rise since early July

 "The fiscal prospects appear most daunting for the U.S., but even in Germany, the slightly lower Bund supply looks set to stay at historically elevated levels, while gross issuance in Italy and France could even hit record levels," said Christoph Rieger, head of rates and credit research at Commerzbank.

-Investors are looking at rating reviews for Italy and Greece by S&P and for France by Moody's due later in the session.
+Investors were looking to rating reviews for Italy and Greece by S&P and for France by Moody's due later in the session.

-Italy's 10-year yield IT10YT=RR, the benchmark for the euro area's periphery, was down one bp at 4.95%.
-It briefly hit a fresh 11-year high early on Thursday at 5.035% and was set to end the week up 18 bps, its biggest rise since late September.
+Italy's 10-year yield IT10YT=RR, the benchmark for the euro area's periphery, was down 4 bps at 4.921%.
+It briefly hit a fresh 11-year high early on Thursday at 5.035% and was set to end the week up 15 bps, its biggest rise since late September.

 Some analysts expect a one-notch upgrade to investment grade level for Greece, given that the current prudent fiscal trajectory is likely to persist after recent elections.